karlfun/fiction/chapter-04.md

 --------------------------------------

+NOTES

+Warning: spoilers

 what the hell were they doing in the library were they stealing books, or hard drives did they light the fire?

+secretly - not to be revealed to the reader until later - they were finding information on the members of the Proud Front